uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         **Example:** find big star clusters in the space images

     Continuous feature
-        A :term:`feature` with values in a domain of real numbers.
+        A :term:`Feature` with values in a domain of real numbers.
 Can be :term:`interval <Interval feature>` or :term:`ratio <Ratio feature>`

         **Synonyms:** quantitative feature, numerical feature